Lex Hilliard

-Lex Douglas Hilliard (born July 30, 1984) is a former American football running back and fullback.
-He was drafted by the Miami Dolphins in the sixth round of the 2008 NFL Draft.
-He played college football at Montana.
-Hilliard was one of the largest victims of professional scam artist/fraudster Peggy Ann Fulford.
+Lex Douglas Hilliard (born July 30, 1984) is an American former professional football player who was a running back and fullback in the National Football League (NFL).
+He played college football for the Montana Grizzlies and was selected by the Miami Dolphins in the sixth round of the 2008 NFL draft.

-Early years
+Early life

 Hilliard attended and played high school football at Flathead High School in Kalispell, Montana.
 During his sophomore year, he set a school record with 1,384 rushing yards and 14 touchdowns.
 During his time at Flathead, he was a three-time all-state and all-conference selection, as well as team captain his final two seasons.
 He finished his career with 3,419 rushing yards, 4,410 all-purpose yards and 44 touchdowns—all school records.

 Hilliard also earned three letters in track and one in wrestling.
 He competed in the 100, 200 and 4x100 meter relay as well as the shot put, earning two all-league selections.